 My daughter and her husband are happily married, fit and healthy.
 Their pregnancy was planned, and their baby was very much wanted and loved from the day he was conceived.
 A perfect pregnancy plan had been put in place – private health fund, private hospital, and an obstetrician with a wonderful reputation.
 All tests that were required during pregnancy had been done.
 Mum and baby healthy; all was good.

 On April the 24th 2017 I received a phone call from my 26-week pregnant daughter that changed our family forever.
 “Mum the baby died”.

 I was in absolute shock; this was so far from my radar I couldn’t think straight.
-I jumped in the car and as quickly as possible ran to her side.
+I jumped in the car, and as quickly as possible ran to her side.
 How could this be happening to my daughter and my grandchild?
-Stillbirth is so rare I thought, how can this be happening with all the tests that have been done?
-All pre-natal test showed everything was ok.
+Stillbirth is so rare I thought.
+How can this be happening with all the tests that have been done?
+All prenatal tests showed everything was ok.

-On arrival at the hospital I was meet by the most amazing woman, her title was Obstetric Social Worker.
+On arrival at the hospital I was met by the most amazing woman.
+Her title was Obstetric Social Worker.
 She was there to guide us through what to expect during delivery, how to plan the funeral, and subsequent mental health care for the months to follow.

 What stillbirth looks like…

 The hospital was very sensitive to the issue and put my daughter in a delivery room at the end of the corridor.
 I was not sure if it was for her benefit or for the benefit of the other families.
 We could hear other mothers in labour and the cries of their newborns.

 A very cruel place to be when you know your baby has died, but I guess all the relevant equipment will be in this part of the hospital.
 Regardless if baby is dead or alive, the birthing procedure is the same.

 My daughter was induced to begin labour.
 Labour takes just the same amount of time whether baby is dead or alive.